Bournemouth's Air Festival will celebrate its 13th year in 2020 and in that time has become the best-attended seaside airshow in the UK.

 The Red Arrows are loyal supporters of the show but in 2019 they were not able to display because of their tour of the USA and Canada in August and September.
 The RAF Chinook Display Team did, however, display at the show on three of the four days, the only seaside show to get a trio of appearances.
 RIAT was the only other show to be awarded as many Chinook displays in 2019.

 The RAF's Typhoon display team also returned to Bournemouth, one of the most called-for displays, not seen at the festival since 2016.
+Not only did Jim Peterson bring on the noise at daytime displays on Friday, Saturday and Sunday to satisfy the mush-publicised longing, he also flew at dusk; the once-silver jet turning gold in the setting sun.

 P-8A Poseidon (US Navy) (Flypast only - Friday afternoon)